The next decade of smart city growth

 - 50% of utilities expect to significantly increase the amount of grid-scale solar through 2030, according to Utility Dive's 2020 State of the Electric Utility Survey.

-Be smart: Intelligent grids and transportation systems need ubiquitous connectivity to respond to demand and monitor traffic flows.
+Be smart: Intelligent grids and transportation systems need ubiquitous connectivity to respond to real-time demand and monitor traffic flows.

 - The 5G market is expected to be around $700 billion by 2030, per market research firm IDTechEx, powered by mobile services, fixed wireless services and Internet of Things applications.